Undergraduate Academic Information

 In support of its commitment to connected learning, Lasell has created several on-campus opportunities for linking classroom and professional experience.
 For instance, students across the curriculum work with experienced teachers and children at our on-site Child Study Centers.
 The Athletic Training students work with Lasell athletes in a state-of-the-art training facility.
 The Fashion program brings experts from a wide variety of companies and organizations to campus to interact with our Fashion majors.
 Students plan, organize and produce an annual departmental fashion show during the spring semester that highlights student- designed garments; additionally students are active throughout the year working on industry related events with various organizations in the greater Boston area.
 Lasell College Radio engages Communication majors as well as students across the curriculum in hands- on media production, as does The 1851Chronicle, the College's student newspaper, and Polished, which is becoming one of Boston's premier fashion, culture, and trends magazines.
 Criminal Justice and Legal Studies students learn about the court system through participation in Mock Trials.
 Our Exercise Science Lab allows students to practice and master assessment and rehabilitative techniques as they learn them in class.
 At the College's annual Fall and Spring Connected Learning Symposia, students showcase their academic accomplishments in a professional conference-like setting.

 The College experience aids students in forming a view of life, and this includes understanding not only the requirements of a successful professional career but also the positive contribution one can make as an active community member and global citizen.
 Lasell's Center for Community-Based Learning provides opportunities for volunteer work as well as course-based community service-learning projects, including a variety of domestic and international service learning trips.
-Lasell's Donahue Institute for Values and Public Life fosters awareness of the importance of civility and active participation in the creation of a civil society.
+Lasell's Donahue Institute for Ethics, Diversity, and Inclusion fosters awareness of the importance of a civil society and sensitivity to the moral dimensions of choices individuals make.
 The Institute sponsors various events and programs in support of its mission.

 Lasell College is known nationally for its living-learning retirement community, Lasell Village.
 Although Lasell Village is among a growing number of College-affiliated retirement communities in the country, it is the first to feature a formal, individualized, required continuing education program for its residents.
 The Village provides a host of intergenerational learning opportunities.
 Lasell College students can work and learn at Lasell Village in a variety of program related internships, as well as interact with Lasell Village residents on campus in classes, at College events, and by working collaboratively on a variety of on or off-campus projects.